 You’re going to want to write “cash” and a little “$.”
 You’re going to want to write “T” for time.
 Okay.
 You’re going to want to write a little “A” at the bottom for architecture and then a little “L” for leadership and a big “X” in the middle, big cross.
 Then you’re going to want to write “cash” and “dashboard” under the money sign, “time on” and “time organization.”
 You’re going to want to write “sales” and “people” next to the little “A” for architecture.
 You’re going to want to write “strat plan” or “strategic plan” next to the “L.”

-One the top, what you’re going to see here too is a little “1” and a little “5”.
+On the top, what you’re going to see here too is a little “1” and a little “5”.
 1 is great.
 5 is terrible.
-What I want you to do right now is to be able to think about your business from your cash and money side of things.
+What I want you to do right now is to be able to think about your business from the cash and money side of things.
 From the actual cash and cash flow.
 From your budgeting, both short-term and long-term.
 From your profit and loss of your accounting cycle and then from a dashboard being able to look at everything.
 Your actual cash, how you’re budgeting, what your accounting cycle looks like, and then all of that together in one place.

 Think about each of those parts, and I want you to give yourself a score.
 When you think about just the money part of your business.
 1, I’m doing great at all those parts.
 At tracking my cash, at budgeting, at my accounting and keeping up with my bookkeeping, and of course, I have a dashboard to look at all of that together.
 Or, of course, 5, terrible at the other end.
 I don’t do any of that, and I have no idea what you’re talking about, Mitch.